mukisoomar/cdf-workshop/README.md

 ****
 ### Explore Zeppelin and Hive
 In this lab we will explore the HDP platform's HDFS and Hive components using Zeppelin.
 Zeppelin is a notebook application that provides an interactive environment to create notebooks using many scripting languages for which interpreters are available.
+Graphically rich applications can be created using notebooks and the scripting programming languages the user is familiar with.

   - Log into Zeppelin [Zeppelin](http://demo.cloudera.com:9995/) as admin (password: admin)
   - Open the notebook **clickstream**.